RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

 `nix-shell -p` creates a shell using the nixpkgs stdenv (and thus depends on nixpkgs) by calling `pkgs.mkShell`, which includes all packages in the nixpkgs stdenv plus the ones you specified.
+It also places you in a Bash shell, and is integrated with Bash only.

 `nix shell` only appends the packages you passed in to the `PATH` environment variable.
 It is much lighter, as a natural result of not using nixpkgs or its stdenv.
 It also doesn't have as much of a questionable implementation, as it is in C++ and in Nix natively instead of being a Perl script that uses string interpolation to produce Nix expressions.

+However, `nix shell` does NOT replace `nix-shell`, the `nix-shell` replacement is `nix develop`, which does not expose a `--packages` option or assume anything about the way you are creating the devshell passed into it.
+It also uses flakes.

 ## hydra is 17 000 lines of perl